theta-skunkworks/theta-plugin-x-bt-mic-sample/README.md

 Please perform pairing and connection with the Bluetooth device before starting the plug-in.

-When the plug-in is started, the following operations are performed.
+When the plug-in is started, the following operations are performed.<br>
-(1) Activate the microphone of the Bluetooth device (2) Press the shutter button to stream audio data sampled from the Bluetooth device's microphone to the speaker.
+(1) Activate the microphone of the Bluetooth device<br>
+(2) Press the shutter button to stream audio data sampled from the Bluetooth device's microphone to the speaker. <br>
-(3) If the shutter button is pressed while (2) is being performed, the process of (2) will stop.
+(3) If the shutter button is pressed while (2) is being performed, the process of (2) will stop.<br>

 The AudioRecord class provided by Google is used to sample the sound input from the microphone.